The Morning Star (New Hampshire newspaper)

 The Morning Star was a weekly newspaper owned and published by Freewill Baptists in 19th-century New England, which campaigned vigorously for the abolition of slavery long before such a political stance was widely considered to be respectable in America.
+It was published from 1826 to 1911.

 History

 The first issue was published in Limerick, Maine, on 11 May 1826.
 Seven years later the newspaper relocated to Dover, New Hampshire, and it continued to be published in that town by Moses Cheney from November 1833 until December 1874.
 Thereafter it was published in various cities including Portland, Boston, New York and Chicago, until its final issue rolled off the presses in 1911.

 An early editor was John Buzzell, who was also partly responsible for the foundation of the paper.

 Until 1834 the newspaper concerned itself mainly with religion, and largely kept out of politics.
 When it commented on slavery it took a conservative attitude, with editorials denouncing radical abolitionists and counseling "the exercise of moderation and charity".

 On the death of the editor Samuel Beede in March 1834, however, control was passed to William Burr, who immediately re-launched The Morning Star as a newspaper that would campaign vigorously and tirelessly for the complete abolition of slavery.
 This was a remarkable position for an American publication to take at that time, especially in an overwhelmingly white town where the major employers were large cotton mills: Dover's prosperity depended to a great extent, indirectly, on slave labor in the South.

 Burr's principled move plunged the newspaper rapidly into crisis.
 Publication had to be suspended for a while because the New Hampshire State Legislature refused to grant The Morning Star an Act of Incorporation on account of the paper's campaigning activities.

 The abolitionist message did not go down well with readers.
 Sales plummeted, and the editor was denounced by delegates to the 1837 General Conference of Freewill Baptists, who put forward a motion calling for the paper to cease its campaign against slavery "so as to avert from the denomination the public odium heaped upon abolitionists, and to reconcile the disaffected members."
 The motion was defeated.

 In 1841, in protest at the authorities' refusal to act to prevent attacks on black people and abolitionists in segregated railway carriages (including highly publicized incidents involving Charles Lenox Remond and David Ruggles) The Morning Star printed a call for readers to boycott the Eastern Railroad - a remarkable step at that time.